This post may contain affiliate links. Please read our disclosure policy.

 - 12 pound turkey ensure its fully thawed if previously frozen, turkey size can vary, double the brine recipe for turkeys 20+ pounds

-- 2 valencia oranges quartered
+- 2 Valencia oranges quartered

 Instructions

-- Once done, remove turkey from bag and discard brine and orange quarters.
+- Once done, remove turkey from its bag and discard brine and orange quarters.
 Pat the turkey dry with paper towels.

 - Cook turkey using your favorite method.